HasCoding/HasCodingCMS/README.md

 #Creating a Simple Controller

 First create a php file under the System/Controller folder.
-For example: Let's create a file called Hasan.
+For example: Let's create a file called `Hasan`.
 The content of the file should be as follows.

 ```php